tayheau/ResNet20_implementation/README.md

-# ResNet20 recreation with PyTorch
+# ResNet Model Training and Evaluation

 This repo is designed to be used on a google collab instance.